Colorado Fly Fishing 3 min read

 Hatches in the area include midges, BWO, stoneflies, caddis, PMDs, and Californicus stoneflies.
 The following fly patterns are all highly recommended:

-A 9-foot 4-wt fly rod with floating line is perfect for fishing dry flies and small nymphs on the Dolores River.
+A 4-wt fly rod with floating line is perfect for fishing dry flies and small nymphs on the Dolores River.
 A tapered 9-foot leader, with tippet size 3X to 5X to match the flies you are throwing, is pretty standard.

-There are a number of area fly shops and on-line retailers that publish Dolores River fishing reports.
+There are a number of area fly shops and on-line retailers that publish Dolores River fly fishing reports.
 A few to check out are listed below.

 The closest local airport is in Montrose, and it is possible to get commuter flights in and out of Montrose to Denver.
 The upper Dolores River is far from most major population centers, and the nearby towns of Rico, Durango, and Cortez are all roughly an hour’s drive from the river itself.